JosephCrispell/PathogenGenomicsWorkshop/README.md

 - Why github is really useful
 - Using and building R packages

 In preparation for the current workshop, we have created the current respository.
-This respository stores an R package `pathogenGenomicsWorkshop` that we created to act as an aide and teaching tool in the workshop.
+This respository stores an R package `pathogenGenomicsWorkshop` that we created to act as a teaching tool in our session.

-The `pathogenGenomicsWorkshop` R package, contains a set of functions that were specifically designed with the workshop and data in mind.
+The `pathogenGenomicsWorkshop` R package contains a set of functions that were specifically designed with the workshop and datasets in mind.
 During the workshop, feel free to take a look around the package.

 ## Installation